No Russia-Ukraine gas deal at EU talks; Moscow queries finances

 REASONS TO GET A DEAL

-U.S. and EU economic sanctions against Russia, plus a fall in the price of oil LCOc1, have increased incentives for Moscow to resolve the dispute.
+U.S. and EU economic sanctions against Russia, plus a fall in the price of oil, have increased incentives for Moscow to resolve the dispute.
 State-controlled Gazprom earns around $6 billion a month selling gas to the EU.

 The EU's Oettinger has been brokering talks since May after Russian President Vladimir Putin called on the EU to intervene.